ertis-research/kafka-ml/README.md

 ## Changelog
 - [29/04/2021] Integration of distributed models.
 - [05/11/2021] Automation of data types and reshapes for the training module.
+- [20/01/2022] Added GPU support.
+ML Code has been taken out of backend.

 ## Usage
 To follow this tutorial, please deploy Kafka-ML as indicated below in [Installation and development](#Installation-and-development).